raspberrypilearning/next-customer-please/en/step_2.md

 --- /task ---

-What will your business be called?
+What is the name of your business?

 --- task ---